briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-    2. _(2)_ Upon issuance of a refund under this section, the Tax Commissioner shall notify each municipal corporation of the amount refunded to the taxpayer attributable to that municipal corporation, which shall be deducted from the municipal corporation’s next distribution under section 718.83 of the Revised Code.
+    2. _(2)_ Upon issuance of a refund under this section, the Tax Commissioner shall notify each municipal corporation of the amount refunded to the taxpayer attributable to that municipal corporation, which shall be deducted from the municipal corporation's next distribution under section 718.83 of the Revised Code.

 3. _(C)_ Any portion of a refund determined under division (B) of this section